-When teaching tennis to a new and beginning student I have always emphasised a combination of fun and technique.
+When teaching tennis to a new and beginning student, I have always emphasized a combination of fun and technique.

-When a new student books me for a lesson, in the first 5-10 minutes I try to find out about him/her: why they want to learn tennis, what do they know about it and if they have ever tried tennis before.
+When a new student books me for a lesson, in the first 5-10 minutes I try to find out about them: why they want to learn tennis, what they know about it, and if they have ever tried tennis before.

-After you familiarise yourself with your new student, it is good to let them know a “very” little bit about yourself – do not bore them too much about your life.
-Just keep it simply letting them know your name, how long you’ve enjoyed playing and teaching tennis and enthusiastically let them know how glad you are to have the opportunity to teach tennis.
+After you familiarize yourself with your new student, it is good to let them know a “very” little bit about yourself – do not bore them too much about your life.
+Just keep it to simply letting them know your name, how long you’ve enjoyed playing and teaching tennis, and enthusiastically let them know how glad you are to have the opportunity to teach tennis.

-1. Court dimensions and names of the lines – it is important for new players to learn the names of the lines (e.g. baseline, singles side lines, service line etc.) so that when you ask them to practice from a certain spot on the court, he or she should know their way about the court.
+1. Court dimensions and names of the lines – it is important for new players to learn the names of the lines (e.g. baseline, singles side lines, service line, etc.) so that when you ask them to practice from a certain spot on the court, they should know their way about the court.

-2. Racquet introduction – explain your student the different parts of the racquet: head, neck and handle.
-If you want, you can show him/her the basic grips without getting into much detail.
+2. Racquet introduction – explain to your student the different parts of the racquet: head, neck, and handle.
+If you want, you can show them the basic grips without getting into much detail.

-3. Introduce some hand-eye coordination drills to test his/her physical skills.
+3. Introduce some hand-eye coordination drills to test their physical skills.

-If your student is a child, encourage them all the time and praise his/her effort.
-It wouldn’t hurt if at the end of the class you have a little prize for him/her (e.g. small candy, stickers, etc.).
-Kids love that and they will continue coming to your lessons when you show that you care.
+If your student is a child, encourage them all the time and praise their effort.
+It wouldn’t hurt if at the end of the class you have a little prize for them (e.g. small candy, stickers, etc.).
+Kids love that and will continue coming to your lessons when you show that you care.

 If your student is an adult, again, listening to their needs and allowing them to ask questions is important.
-Adults, more than kids, are interested in detailed technique and… a good workout.
+Adults, more than kids, are interested in detailed techniques and… a good workout.
 Do drills that make them “break a sweat” from time to time.
-They should leave your classes smiling and sweaty. 🙂
+They should leave your classes smiling. (: